insure logo

 How your car’s trim affects insurance rates in New Hampshire

-In New Hampshire, the average cost of full coverage car insurance is $1,650 per year, or $137 per month.
-Your rate may be higher or lower depending on the coverage you choose.
+In New Hampshire, the average cost of full-coverage car insurance is $1,650 per year or $137 per month.
+Your premium may be higher or lower depending on your chosen coverage limits.

-Below, you’ll find estimates for different coverage levels in New Hampshire, but keep in mind that factors like your vehicle, driving history, and other personal details can affect your final premium.
+Below, you’ll find estimated costs for different coverage levels in New Hampshire, but keep in mind that your final rate will vary based on your own personal factors like your vehicle and driving record.

 Coverage levelAverage annual rateAverage monthly rate